-A number of package types are supported for each major configuration of the P6021P VB.
+A number of package types are supported for each major configuration of the P6022P VB/P6022X VB.
 The commercial types are named according to the following format.

-P60xeeeypp(p)/9Brrff(o) for all allowed configurations of EEPROM size range

-The commercial type name of each major configuration varies with the interface type (either C or D configuration) as indicated by the variable x, and EEPROM size range as indicated by the variable eee, and with the package type as indicated by the variable pp, and with the Security IC Embedded Software as indicated by the variables rr and ff.
-Variables y and y identify the activation of the firmware emulations MIFARE Plus and MIFARE DESFire which are not part of the evaluation of the P6021P VB.
-The variable y mas manufactoring site code is '9' for the TSMC Fab identifier.
-The variable y contains the Mask/Firmware Version Code, which is y for TSMC based products, also available at major configuration naming as VB.
-The variables are replaced according to the rules in Table 11.
+• P60xeeeypp(p)/mvrrff(o) for all allowed configurations of EEPROM size range pp, and with the Security IC Embedded Software as indicated by the variables rr and ff.
+Variables y and o identify the activation of the firmware emulations MIFARE Plus and MIFARE DESFire which are not part of the evaluation of the P6022P VB/P6022X VB.
+The variable m as manufactoring site code is ' 9' for the TSMC Fab identifier.
+The variable v contains the Mask/Firmware Version Code, which is B for TSMC based products, also available at major configuration naming as VB.
+The variables are replaced according to the rules in Table 12.